What is a lien on a car?

 What's the difference between a lienholder vs. a loss payee?

-A lienholder is the institution or individual who retains ownership of your vehicle until it's paid off.
+A lienholder is the institution or individual who retains a legal interest in your vehicle until it's paid off.
 A loss payee is the institution or individual who is entitled to the payout from an insurance claim.
 In some cases, the lienholder and the loss payee may be the same.

 For example, if you're financing your car through a bank (lienholder) and you get into an accident, the money paid out by your insurance is actually owed to the bank (loss payee) because it's their property that was damaged.